-- · The currently selected sample scene is the one with the red boundary around it. - The initial default selection. is " (Auto).
+- The currently selected sample scene is the one with the red boundary around it. - The initial default selection is "\(\sigma\)" (Auto).

 - Use [▲], [▼], [◄], and [▶] to move the boundary to select the scene you want to select. - Pressing [▲] or [▼] while the red boundary is at the edge of the screen will scroll to the next screen of BEST SHOT scenes - Sliding the zoom controller towards [] or [] will display text that explains the settings configured by the selected scene.
-Slide the zoom controller towards [] or [] again to return to the scene selection screen.
+Slide the zoom controller towards [] or [] again to return to the scene selection screen. - To return to "Auto", select Scene 1, which is "□" (Auto).
+Pressing [MENU] while the scene selection screen or scene description text is on the monitor screen will cause the red boundary to jump directly to "□" (Auto).

-- 3. Press [SET] to apply the settings of the selected scene and return to the recording screen. - The settings of the scene you selected remain in effect until you select a different scene. - To select a different BEST SHOT scene, repeat the above procedure from step 1.
+- Press [SET] to apply the settings of the selected scene and return to the recording screen. - The settings of the scene you selected remain in effect until you select a different scene. - To select a different BEST SHOT scene, repeat the above procedure from step 1.